damato-design/blog/src/posts/fetching-definitions.md

 })()
 ```

-The addition parts added are to ensure we don't fetch definitions for things we are currently loading or have already loaded and to clean up the scripts being added to the page after they have completed.
+The additional parts added are to ensure we don't fetch definitions for things we are currently loading or have already loaded and to clean up the scripts being added to the page after they have completed.

 ## Handling shadow roots